Biodiversity: National parks and wildlife sanctuaries

+Wildlife sanctuaries are areas of either shelter for animals who are unable to live in the wild on their own, or they are temporary rehabilitation centers for wildlife to improve in their overall health and wellbeing.

+Both of these serve as places in which biodiversity can be preserved rather than harmed.
+According to an article published in the National Park Service website, national parks aim their resources at maintaining animal and habitat integrity through conservation and preservation of their ecosystems.
+This along with educating the general public on wildlife functions, the aim for an increase in biodiversity is one of many goals trying to be focused on through national parks.

-Forest reserves
+Forest protected areas

+Forest protected areas are a subset of all protected areas in which a significant portion of the area is forest.
+This may be the whole or only a part of the protected area.
+Globally, 18 percent of the world's forest area, or more than 700 million hectares, fall within legally established protected areas such as national parks, conservation areas and game reserves.

 There is an estimated 726 million ha of forest in protected areas worldwide.
 Of the six major world regions, South America has the highest share of forests in protected areas, 31 percent.
 The forests play a vital role in harboring more than 45,000 floral and 81,000 faunal species of which 5150 floral and 1837 faunal species are endemic.
 In addition, there are 60,065 different tree species in the world.
 Plant and animal species confined to a specific geographical area are called endemic species.

 In forest reserves, rights to activities like hunting and grazing are sometimes given to communities living on the fringes of the forest, who sustain their livelihood partially or wholly from forest resources or products.
-The unclassed forests cover 6.4 percent of the total forest area and they are marked by the following characteristics: